drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

-# TCD1304 Sensor Device Designed for Linear Response and Reproducibility
+# TCD1304 Sensor with Linear Response and 16 Bit ADC
 TCD1304 sensor device with reproducible, linear response and 16 bit ADC, interface by SPI.

 <p align="center">